rakeshpaal/SynergyMesh/governance/36-modules/README.md

 5. **Assign ownership**: Specify team and lifecycle state
 6. **Link behavior contract**: Reference the detailed contract in `governance/37-behavior-contracts/`
+7. **Register the module**: Add or update the entry in `governance/36-modules/module-registry.yaml` to keep the completeness map accurate (spec status, behavior contract linkage, test/docs readiness).

 ## ✅ Validation | 驗證